 Unlike some banks, Santander don't charge transaction fees for payments attempted when an account is in unauthorised overdraft, regardless of whether the payment is successful or not.

 However, they will charge an overdraft fee if going into the red is the result of them taking the monthly account fee.

 As with most UK current accounts, there are additional charges when using a card abroad.
-Cash withdrawals will be subject to a charge of at least 1.5%; spending on the card will incur a charge of £1.25 per transaction, and currency conversions are subject to a 2.75% fee.
+Cash withdrawals will be subject to a charge of at least 1.5% or £1.99; spending on the card will incur a charge of £1.25 per transaction.
+Both are subject to currency conversion fees of 2.75%.

 But reflecting where the bank's headquarters are, people with the 123 account (and any others who deposit at least £500 in their accounts each month) will be able to withdraw cash from ATMs in Spain fee-free.

 Please read our full disclaimer for important information that relates to the service we provide and your use of this site.

 We aim to provide free reviews and comparisons of consumer products and to keep our editorial content as objective as possible.
 To keep the site free, we are paid by some providers when new customers take products after they've clicked on our links.
 We don't allow our editorial content to be affected by those links, however we may not include all of the products available in the market.
 Finally, we do not submit or process any applications for any products or services and we cannot guarantee that any product or service listed on this website will be available to you.
 Credit providers make the final decision on whether an application for credit will be accepted.

 If you would like to get in touch with us you can contact us here.